dantasl/ruler-of-the-seas-game/README.md

 #### Variables:
 * Players;
 * Islands of these players;
-* Happiness level of each island controlled by the player (from 0 to 100).
+* Happiness level of each island controlled by the player (from 0 to 100);
+* The turn counter;
+* A control that indicates whether a player has already completed their turn or not.